dave-nicholas/apollo-express/readme.md

 # Apollo-express

-A basic graphql server to demonstrate running multiple datasources behind a single graphql endpoint.
+A basic node graphql server to demonstrate running multiple datasources behind a single graphql endpoint using apollographql.
-This concept is handy if you wish to defer things like searching to This example includes: mongodb, sqlite and fetch.
+This concept is handy if you wish to defer things like searching to different data providers.

+This example includes:
+ * MongoDB
+ * sqlite
+ * Algolia
+ * fetch

 ## Installation and running